MesutUluag/AKKA_Technologies_Interview_Project/README.md

 This project is made for the interview process of the AKKA Technologies

-Technologies: Spring Boot, JSF, MVC, Restfull API
+Technologies: Spring Boot, JSF, MVC, Restfull API, H2 for database

 Simply pull code to your local machine and run the maven application.

 BasePath: http://localhost:8080/klt/

 For Rest endpoints: http://localhost:8080/klt/rest